Turta-io/IoTHAT/Documentation/ComponentDatasheets/ReadMe.md

-[TR]
-IoT HAT üzerinde bulunan bileşenlerin datasheetleri burada listelenmiştir.

-[EN]
+## Datasheets
-Datasheets of the IoT HAT's components are listed here.
+Datasheets of the IoT HAT's components are located here.